arahenda/scorm-godot-plugin/README.md

 Provides space to store and retrieve data between learner sessions.

 > [!NOTE]
-> Attributes marked **persistent** above retain it's value between runs in the same attempt (in case the learner chose to continue a previous run).
+> Attributes marked as **Persistent** above retain its values between runs in the same attempt (in case the learner chose to continue a previous run).

 More info: